max-barry/google-drive-cms/Readme.md

 For example, an individual blog post is a content row, and it might have headers like "title" or "publication date".

-### SETTINGS
+### Settings
-The *SETTINGS* sheet within the Google Drive CMS template allows customization the CMS' behavior.
+The *SETTINGS* tab within the Google Drive CMS template allows customization the CMS' behavior.

 The following settings can be configured: